Momentum

 • Co- Founder + Chair

-Daisy is a bit of a creative enigma.
-No one knows exactly what she does, but she’s the one steering the vision for Forward Whakatipu.
+Daisy is the one steering the vision for Forward Whakatipu.
 With a background in the outdoor industry, she’s previously worked with a bunch of brands, film companies, and nonprofits at the intersection of outdoor sports and climate justice.
 Inspired by community organising, she’s interested in how we can harness the power of Queenstown’s mountain bike community for effective, collaborative action to protect the natural world and serve future generations.
-When she’s not locked into her laptop doing some big-picture thinking, you’ll most likely find her pedalling in the beach forest or cutting laps.
+When she’s not locked into her laptop doing some big-picture thinking, you’ll most likely find her pedalling in the beach forest.

 • Co-Founder + Treasurer